 Physical Properties of Aldehydes and Ketones

-Boiling point: The boiling point of methanal is -19o C and for ethanal it is +21o C. From this we can say that the boiling point of ethanal is close to room temperature.
-Generally the boiling point of aldehydes and ketones increases with increase in molecular weight.
-Boiling point depends upon the strength of the intermolecular forces.
+Boiling point: The boiling point of methanal is -19 o C and for ethanal it is +21 o C. From this, we can say that the boiling point of ethanal is close to room temperature.
+Generally, the boiling point of aldehydes and ketones increases with an increase in molecular weight.
+This is because the boiling point depends upon the strength of the intermolecular forces.

 Click here to know about Preparation of Ketones.

 Aldehydes and ketones find many applications in different industries.
 They are extensively used in the manufacturing of polymers, blending of perfumes and also as flavouring agents.